 There are already generous people and charities out there who are dedicated to providing toys and games to young people in hospital with physical health conditions throughout the year and during the holidays.
 As far as we’re aware, there is not really provision like this for children and young people in psychiatric inpatient care and our worry is that these children and young people are frequently overlooked.

 Which psychiatric units?

-What do you mean by ‘home comforts and small luxury items’?
+What do you mean by ‘home comforts, small luxuries and distracting items’?

 Why is ‘Deck the Wards’ not a registered charity?

-Just because we are not yet registered, does not mean that we don’t take our responsibilities seriously.
+In the meantime we still take our governance and fundraising responsibilities very seriously.
 We are dedicated to fundraising responsibly, and in line with the principles and guidance of The Code of Fundraising Practice as published by the Institute of Fundraising.
 To this end, we will also register with the Fundraising Regulator as soon as possible.